Scientific name: Pseudogymnoascus destructans

 What Are Its Characteristics?

-White-nose syndrome is primarily identifiable by the white, fuzzy, fungal growth visible on the noses, wings, or ears of infected bats.
+White-nose syndrome is primarily identifiable by the white, fuzzy, fungal growth on the noses, wings, or ears of infected bats.
 The fungus will be visible only on hibernating bats.
 Once the bats are active, the fungus is no longer visible, but other signs include difficulty flying or damaged wings.